 Jason Griffey is the founder and principal consultant at Evenly Distributed (http://evenlydistributed.net), a technology consulting firm for libraries and education.
 He was formerly an Associate Professor and Head of Library Information Technology at the University of Tennessee at Chattanooga.
 He has written extensively on libraries and technology, most recently a chapter in The Top Technologies Every Librarian Needs to Know: A LITA Guide.
 His previous book, Mobile Technology and Libraries, is a part of the award-winning Tech Set series.
 Named a Library Journal Mover & Shaker in 2009, Griffey has written and spoken internationally on topics such as the future of technology and libraries, personal electronics in the library, privacy, copyright, and intellectual property.
 A full list of his publications and presentations can be found on his CV.

 He is one of eight winners of the Knight Foundation News Challenge for Libraries grant for the Measure the Future project (http://measurethefuture.net), an open hardware project designed to provide actionable use metrics for library spaces.

-His current obsession is the LibraryBox Project (librarybox.us), a portable digital file distribution system.
-He can be stalked obsessively at www.jasongriffey.net and information about consulting and speaking can be found at http://evenlydistributed.net He spends his free time with his daughter Eliza, reading, obsessing over gadgets, and preparing for the inevitable zombie uprising.
+Griffey is the designer and director of The LibraryBox Project (librarybox.us), an open source portable digital file distribution system.
+He can be stalked obsessively at www.jasongriffey.net, and spends his free time with his daughter Eliza, reading, obsessing over gadgets, and preparing for the inevitable zombie uprising.